herrkaefer/snowman/realtime/README.md

 - Each Realtime session and each response now receive dynamic prompt context with the current local date/time on the Raspberry Pi.
 - Optional fixed Raspberry Pi location can also be injected into the runtime prompt for local-context questions such as weather, nearby places, and commute.
 - For current or changing facts such as officeholders, news, weather, prices, laws, schedules, and anything phrased as current/latest/today/now/recent, the assistant is instructed to call `web_search` before answering instead of relying on memory.
+- For recent cross-session recall such as what was discussed earlier, recently, or about a prior topic, the assistant is instructed to call `recent_conversation_search` instead of guessing from profile memory.
+- Recent conversation summaries are written automatically after each completed session and retained in `recent_sessions.jsonl` with newest-first display in the Config UI.
 - Ordinary date/time questions can usually be answered directly from the injected current timestamp; `local_time` remains available as a fallback for precise current-time checks in longer sessions.
 - When location is configured, the same city/region/country/timezone is also passed to `web_search` as approximate user location.
+- For Home Assistant requests, the assistant is instructed to:
+  - use `home_assistant_search_entities` to discover likely entities
+  - use `home_assistant_get_state` for current state reads
+  - use `home_assistant_call_service` for actions with explicit `domain`, `service`, and `entity_id` / `area_id`

 Common multi-turn settings in Advanced JSON: